14. Text Data

 ”

-Also, matching is always done left-to-right, on a first-come,
+Also, matching is always done left-to-right, on the first-come,

 “(?:al|alga|algae)